edwardsmith999/TTCF4LAMMPS/README.md

 	Thermo_damp = 10*dt

 The dynamics of the nonequilibrium daughter trajectory is then declared.
 The user should translate each LAMMPS command into a string which is then appendend to the block.
-The order identical to that of a LAMMPS script.
+The order appended to the Python list must be identical to that of a LAMMPS script.
 The blocks are respectively: definition of the dynamics (apply ext. field, set dynamics), definition and caluclation of profile variables, definition and caluclation of global variables (including the dissipation function, which must be the last output quantity listed in the related command)

 	setlist = []